 The club has retained and improved the site ever since.
 It is particularly noted for the boat garages lining its banks in which NCCC members keep their boats.
 The first Clubhouse was the old weigh-house next to the weigh-bridge at the entrance to the yard.
 The weigh-bridge was broken up for scrap and much DIY renovation work carried out to make the place habitable.
 1975 was the next milestone in the Club’s history when a longer lease was negotiated with British Waterways and the large stone warehouse on the quayside was acquired.
 With the aid of a grant from the Cheshire County Council and Loan Bonds from the members, the place was gutted and transformed into the present clubhouse.
 Although only a limited number of moorings and boathouses are available in the Arm to Club members, it offers a crane, slipway, hard standing, storage and workshop facilities (with showers, toilets and Elsan disposal) for all.

 This is an important and historic local feature and facility.
 We must do all we can to conserve it and prevent the Canal and River Trust from “developing” it out of all recognition as they have done to Marple Wharf.

-> Bottom Row, '1956' shows the excavating the remains of the boat that brought coal from Baden’s Wharf, circa 1956.
+Last image '1956' shows excavating to the remains of the boat that brought coal from Baden’s Wharf, circa 1956.

-> The photo next to this shows the towpath bridge (12) over the spur and shows the grooves worn by the tow ropes as the horse pulled the boats along the Maccelsfield Canal
+Penultimate images features the towpath bridge (12) over the spur and shows the grooves worn by the tow ropes as the horse pulled the boats along the Maccelsfield Canal.